Working poor: Obstacles to uplift

+Housing

 Working poor people who do not have friends or relatives with whom they can live often find themselves unable to rent an apartment of their own.
 Although the working poor are employed at least some of the time, they often find it difficult to save enough money for a deposit on a rental property.
 As a result, many working poor people end up in living situations that are actually more costly than a month-to-month rental.
 For instance, many working poor people, especially those who are in some kind of transitional phase, rent rooms in week-to-week motels.
 These motel rooms tend to cost much more than a traditional rental, but they are accessible to the working poor because they do not require a large deposit.
 If someone is unable or unwilling to pay for a room in a motel, they might live in their car, in a homeless shelter, or on the street.
 This is not a marginal phenomenon; in fact, according to the 2008 US Conference of Mayors, one in five homeless people are currently employed.

 Some working poor people are able to access housing subsidies (such as a Section 8 Housing Choice Voucher) to help cover their housing expenses.
 However, these housing subsidies are not available to everyone who meets the Section 8 income specifications.
 In fact, less than 25% of people who qualify for a housing subsidy receive one.